Diamond Color Explained in Plain English

 While a D-F diamond will clearly be colorless, diamonds rated G or H can still look incredibly white to the naked eye.
 Unless you’re a trained expert or have a D-F diamond beside it for comparison, you’ll likely notice little to no difference.
 Choosing a G or H diamond can save you hundreds or even thousands of dollars without sacrificing visual appeal.

-What Factors Affect Diamond Color Perception?
+What Factors Affect Diamonds Color Perception?

 How Does Diamond Shape Affect Color Perception?